 Wightman, B., T.R.
 Bürglin, J. Gatto, P. Arasu and G. Ruvkun, 1991, Sequences in the 3'-untranslated region are necessary to generate the lin-14 temporal switch during C. elegans development, Genes and Dev.
 5: 1813-1824.

 Arasu, P., B. Wightman and G. Ruvkun, 1991, Temporal regulation of lin-14 by the antagonistic action of two other heterochronic genes, lin-4 and lin-28, Genes and Dev.
 5: 1825-1833.

 Ruvkun, G., B. Wightman, T. Bürglin and P. Arasu, 1991, Dominant gain-of-function mutations that lead to misregulation of the C. elegans heterochronic gene lin-14, and the evolutionary implications of dominant mutations in pattern formation genes, Development Suppl.
 1: 47-54.

 Wightman, B. C., E. A. Weltman and L. A. Culp, 1986, Chondroitin sulfate proteoglycan in the substratum adhesion sites of Balb/c 3T3 cells.
 Fractionation on various ion- exchange and affinity columns, Biochem.
 J. 235: 469-479.

 I was born in Washington, D.C., but grew up not far from Allentown in scenic Nutley, N.J.
 I've lived in Cleveland, Boston and Berkeley, before coming to Muhlenberg.
 I like spending time with my wife and kids, hiking, canoeing, American history, music (espeically Americana and English Folk-Rock), microbrew (at night) and strong coffee (in the morning).
-My heroes include Richard Thompson, Ryan Adams, Dave Rawlings, and James McMurtry.
+My heroes include Richard Thompson, Ryan Adams, and Dave Rawlings.